5 Takeaways From China's Hong Kong National Security Law

 Beijing says the law is crucial to safeguarding Hong Kong's economic development and political stability.
 Legal experts and Hong Kong civil society leaders say the measure ends once and for all any remaining autonomy the region enjoys under Chinese rule.

-Here are five takeaways about what the law means for Hong Kong.
+Here are five takeaways about what the law means for Hong Kong:

 Beijing will set up its own national security agency in Hong Kong beholden only to the mainland

-The law empowers China to set up a "National Security Commission" to oversee the investigation and prosecution of any violations.
+The law empowers China to set up a "National Security Committee" to oversee the investigation and prosecution of any violations.
 This committee is subject neither to judicial review nor Hong Kong law — meaning it operates without any local checks or balances.

 "With this law being superior to all local law and the Basic Law (Hong Kong's constitution) itself, there is no avenue to challenge the vague definitions of the four crimes in the law as violating basic rights," says Michael C. Davis, a fellow at the Wilson Center.
 "Now people take their rights subject to the interest of the state."